Todd Richards (ice hockey)

 Todd Michael Richards (born October 20, 1966) is an American ice hockey coach and former player.
-He is the current assistant coach of the Nashville Predators of the National Hockey League (NHL).
+He is currently an assistant coach for the Nashville Predators of the National Hockey League (NHL).

 Playing career

 Richards was drafted by the Montreal Canadiens in the second round (33rd overall) of the 1985 NHL Entry Draft.
 He played for the University of Minnesota for four seasons.

 He began his professional career with the Sherbrooke Canadiens during the 1989–90 AHL season.
 After being traded early the next season to the Hartford Whalers organization, he helped the Springfield Indians win the 1991 Calder Cup.
 Richards also made his NHL debut during that season, playing two games and recording four assists for the Whalers.
 Richards spent two more seasons with the Indians before beginning to play in the IHL, spending two seasons with the Las Vegas Thunder, and six seasons with the Orlando Solar Bears.
 He ended his playing career in 2002 with the Genève-Servette HC of the National League A in Switzerland.